-Now, the idea that someone rich cannot enter into the Kingdom of God is to me, a bit perplexing.
+The idea that someone rich cannot enter into the Kingdom of God is to me, a bit perplexing.
 I have known many who are wealthy and exemplify righteousness, grace, and love.

-What about the one in whom God has blessed?
+What about those whom God has blessed?

 There are many who started very poor and godly, then through much prayer, faithfulness, and hard work were blessed for their efforts.
-Are they then disqualified for achieving wealth?—–Of course not.
+Are they then disqualified for achieving wealth?—–Of course not!

 The condemnation is given toward those who make acquiring wealth their priority.
 Achieving worldly riches is the aim of the condemned and for them to give up their fascination with achievement, they must forsake the idolatry of money and embrace the spiritual path of loss.

 Contentment is their goal but money is their means to achieving their goal.